isnisn/smartlash/README.md

         . ./export.sh
         ```
     - Connect the Heltec ESP32 to your computer via USB
+    - cd to this projects root-folder
     - Run `idf.py set-target esp32` to set the target to ESP32 (if not already set).
     - Run `idf.py build` to compile the code.
     - Run `idf.py flash` to upload the code to the ESP32.
-    - Optionally, run `idf.py monitor` to view the output from the ESP32 serial monitor.
+    - Run `idf.py monitor` to view the output from the ESP32 serial monitor.

 ---